 - Type in your username and password, appropriate for the Helix Core Server that Swarm is configured to use.

 Select the Remember me check box if you prefer to stay logged in between browser restarts.Note

 The Helix Core Server can enforce maximum log in times.
 You may become logged out even if Remember me is selected.
 Swarm administrators can change the maximum log in time, see Sessions for details.

 Single Sign-On (SSO)

-If Helix Authentication Service is configured for your Helix server and Swarm, SSO can be configured by your Swarm admin as either mandatory or optional:
+If Helix Authentication Service is configured for your Helix Core Server and Swarm, SSO can be configured by your Swarm admin as either mandatory or optional:

 - Click your userid, on the right of the Swarm header.

 - Select Log Out from the drop-down menu.